-Ifaw the African lion is named in honor of the spectacular International Fund for Animal Welfare, which is responsible for initiating the rescues of many of our residents.
-As far as we know, Safe Haven is Ifaw’s third and final home.
+Ifaw the African lion was named in honor of the spectacular International Fund for Animal Welfare, which is responsible for initiating the rescues of many of our residents.
+As far as we know, Safe Haven was Ifaw’s third and final home.
 His first home was a roadside zoo in South Dakota.

 During his time in South Dakota, Ifaw lost most of his tail.
 We believe this occurred as a result of him being housed next to, or perhaps with, another big cat who attacked him and bit off his tail.
 The roadside zoo closed very suddenly and, as a result, the owner abandoned the zoo property including all of the animals being house there.
 By the time animal rescuers arrived, Ifaw was the only survivor.

 Ifaw was then transferred to a facility in Texas that billed itself as a wild animal “orphanage.”
 This facility house over 400 animals, including 200 primates.
 We know very little about this facility other than that it was forced to close due to shady financial dealings.